Module 07: UX/UI Fundamentals

 Exercise 4: Implement with Tailwind

-Take the checkout confirmation wireframe from Exercise 2 and implement it as a React component with Tailwind CSS.
+Take the new conversation wireframe from Exercise 2 and implement it as a React component with Tailwind CSS.

 Requirements: